Samu Manoa

 Samu Manoa (born March 5, 1985) is an American rugby union player who plays for the Seattle Seawolves in Major League Rugby (MLR).

 Manoa was described in 2014 by ESPNscrum.com as "perhaps the finest No. 8 playing the game in the northern hemisphere."
 He retired from international rugby in 2019 with 22 caps.

 Early career

-Manoa was born in Concord, California.
+Manoa was born in Concord, California, but spent several years in Tonga and Hawaii during his childhood.
 He started playing rugby at 13 years old with his family.
 His coaches through his early years were his father and his uncle, Va'inga Manoa and Hu'ufifale (himself a rugby star in his youth in Tonga before emigrating to Hawaii).
 Manoa played for San Francisco Golden Gate RFC from 2003-2011.
-He helped SFGG win the U.S. Rugby Super League in 2009 and 2011 crossing four times in the process.
+He helped SFGG win the U.S. Rugby Super League in 2009 and 2011.
 In his final game for the Golden Gate, Manoa again showed his nose for the tryline, opening the scoring as his side claimed the title once more.
 San Francisco Golden Gate were national runners up in 2010.